crawl/crawl/crawl-ref/docs/crawl_manual.rst

   They learn most skills slowly, although they make decent unarmed fighters with their claws.
-Due to their contact with the grave they can also learn to use ice, earth, poison and necromantic magic without too many difficulties.
+Due to their contact with the grave they can also learn to use ice, earth, and necromantic magic without too many difficulties.

   Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not